Year: 2019 | Players: 2-4 | Minutes: 90+ | Ages: 14+

 What is Comanauts?

-Comanauts is a cooperative storytelling game in which you play as a group of scientists who are attempting to wake a doctor from his coma so he can save the world.
+Comanauts is a cooperative storybook game in which you play as a group of scientists who are attempting to wake a doctor from his coma so he can save the world.
 Your goal is to go into his subconscious and try to free him from his inner demons.

 Comanauts was designed by Jerry Hawthorne and is published by Plaid Hat Games.
 This is the second game in their Adventure Book series after Stuffed Fables.